Interaction art

 Jessica Harrison:

-Born in St Bees in 1982, Jessica moved to Scotland to study sculpture at Edinburgh College of Art in 2000, going on to do an MFA before completing a practice-led PhD in sculpture in 2013 funded by the Arts and Humanities Research Council.
+in 2000, going on to do an MFA before completing a practice-led PhD in sculpture

-I like Jessica's work as the way she uses the materials makes the outcome look so realistic and scary.
+Why I like Jessica's work: I like Jessica's work as the way she uses the materials makes the outcome look so realistic and scary.
 Also I like the idea of creating everyday objects with what looks like skin, probably giving the audience a confused look and making them question why.
 Her work of porcelain figurines has also got a side of comedy as when I first saw her work I giggled.

 Andrea Hasler: